ioana-goga/serverless-udacity-final/README.md

 # Functionality of the application

-This application will allow creating/removing/updating/fetching Projects and todo items.
+This application will allow creating/removing/updating/fetching projects and todo items.
 A project can contain multiple todo items.
-A TODO item is always associated to a project and can optionally have an attachment image.
+A todo item is always associated to a project and can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+Each user only has access to the projects and todo items that he/she has created.

 # Data model

 Only one table is used to store both projects and todo items.
-There are two common columns `hashK` and `rangeK` to store the hask, repectivly range keys for both types of objects.
+There are two common columns `hashK` and `rangeK` to store the hash, repectivly range key for both types of objects.

 ## Projects